Steve Armitage: Career

 In 1965, he began working at CBC on a part time basis in Halifax, writing the late night sportscast.

 In 1973, he moved to Vancouver, joining Bill Good Jr. at CBC Vancouver covering local and national sports.

 Armitage won the 1982 ACTRA Foster Hewitt Award for Excellence in Sports Broadcasting and he was nominated for a Gemini Award in 1998 for his coverage of speed skating at the Winter Olympics.
 In 2006, he was inducted into the BC Sports Hall of Fame.

 Armitage was one of the two play-by-play announcers (the other being Nigel Reed) announcing for CBC Sports in the 2007 FIFA U-20 World Cup in Canada.
 Paul Dolan was the analyst alongside Armitage.
-He called swimming at the 2008 Summer Olympics for CBC.
+He reported the swimming at the 2008 Summer Olympics for CBC.

 Armitage was laid off by the CBC in August 2014 due to cuts to sports programming and the loss of hockey coverage to Rogers Media.
 He did, however, return to work for CBC at the 2018 and 2022 Olympics to call events such as long track speed skating.
 Armitage announced his retirement at the conclusion of the 2022 Winter Olympics.